nishtha-wagh/credit-risk-intelligence/README.md

 ## Key Design Decisions

 ### 1. Hybrid Retrieval (not plain vector search)
 Standard RAG retrieves by semantic similarity alone.
 This system first applies a **metadata pre-filter** (e.g. loan type, risk band, vintage year) to constrain the search space, then runs vector similarity over the filtered subset.
-This eliminates irrelevant context and dramatically improves precision for structured domains.
+Results are deduplicated by both `note_id` and text fingerprint to prevent the same note filling all top-k slots.
+This eliminates irrelevant and redundant context, improving precision for structured domains.

 ### 2. Structured Output (not free-text summaries)
 The LLM is instructed to return a strict JSON schema — `risk_tier`, `confidence`, `decision`, `key_signals`, `reasoning`.
 This makes outputs **auditable, parseable, and actionable** in downstream systems.

-### 3. Confidence Scoring
+### 3. ML Scoring Layer (XGBoost + SHAP)
-Confidence is computed from two signals: retrieval score (how relevant was the retrieved context?) and generation consistency (does the LLM express uncertainty?).
-Combined into a single 0–1 float per response.
+An XGBoost binary classifier runs alongside the RAG pipeline, trained on the same borrower features (FICO, DTI, payment history, deferrals, etc.).
+Its predicted tier and default probability are injected into the LLM context as an additional signal, and SHAP values provide per-feature attribution for explainability.
+The ML layer is optional and togglable from the UI.

+### 4. Multi-Provider LLM Support
+The system routes to any of four LLM backends via a single `LLM_PROVIDER` env variable — Groq (free, fast, recommended), Ollama (fully local, no API key), OpenAI, or Anthropic.
+Embeddings similarly support Ollama (free, local) or OpenAI.
+This makes the system runnable at zero cost.

-### 4. Separation of Concerns
+### 5. Separation of Concerns
-Each module (ingestion, retrieval, generation, evaluation) is independent and testable in isolation — designed for easy extension (swap FAISS for BigQuery Vector Search, swap OpenAI for Claude, etc.).
+Each module (ingestion, retrieval, generation, evaluation) is independent and testable in isolation — designed for easy extension (swap FAISS for BigQuery Vector Search, swap Groq for Claude, etc.).

 ---